 Throughout the outpatient rehab program, family involvement and support is emphasized, as patients return home after treatment and have constant access to their loved ones.
 Family support is vital to encourage patients and ensure that they stay on the right path to sobriety.

 While there are many benefits to outpatient rehab, there are some disadvantages as well.

 The ability to live at home while undergoing treatment may make some patients too comfortable and can distract them from their goal to get clean.
 Additionally, temptations are never far away, and some may find themselves vulnerable to give in to the urge to abuse Opioid drugs again.

 Limited Access to Medical and Clinical Support

 Whereas an inpatient program provides access to medical and clinical help 24/7, outpatient programs often only provide case managers that provide referrals.
 This can make it harder for individuals to communicate with his or her counselor, therapists, case managers, and doctors.
 Patients may not get all the support necessary to stay on track.

 Finding A Treatment Program

-The decision of which type of treatment program would be best for an individual is often a difficult one to make.
+The decision of which type of treatment program to choose is often a difficult one to make.
 Whether you decide that an outpatient rehab program or an alternative form of treatment is right for you, Opioid addiction is a serious problem and it’s important to take the first step toward getting help.